phalcon-orphanage/docs/en/reference/models.rst

 ===================
 A model represents the information (data) of the application and the rules to manipulate that data.
 Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
 The bulk of your application's business logic will be concentrated in the models.

-Phalcon_Model_ is the base for all models in a Phalcon application.
-It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services.Phalcon_Model_ avoids the need of having to use SQL statements because it translates methods dynamically to the respective database engine operations.
+:doc:`Phalcon_Model <../api/Phalcon_Model_Base>` is the base for all models in a Phalcon application.
+It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services. :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` avoids the need of having to use SQL statements because it translates methods dynamically to the respective database engine operations.

 .. highlights::

     Models are intended to work on a database high layer of abstraction.
-If you need to work with databases at a lower level check out the Phalcon_Db_ component documentation.
+If you need to work with databases at a lower level check out the :doc:`Phalcon_Db <../api/Phalcon_Db>` component documentation.

 Creating Models
 ---------------
-A model is a class that extends from Phalcon_Model_Base_.
+A model is a class that extends from :doc:`Phalcon_Model_Base <../api/Phalcon_Model_Base>`.
 It must be placed in the models directory.
 A model file must contain a single class; its class name should be in camel case notation:

 .. code-block:: php